 Summer Youth Corps

-The Summer Youth Corps connects teenagers to the natural environment through hands-on conservation, and it empowers young people to become active, engaged citizens.
+Summer Youth Corps is a summer job that connects teenagers to the natural environment through hands-on conservation, and empowers young people to become active, engaged citizens.

-The 2013 programs run June 15 - July 13 and July 20 - August 17.
-Youth are hired for one of the two 4-week sessions.
-After several days of training, youth travel as a crew to projects throughout Minnesota and other states, working 8:30 to 5, Monday through Friday.
+The 2019 program runs June 18 to August 17.
+Youth are hired for one 8-week session or one 4-week session.
+After several days of training, youth travel as a crew to projects throughout Minnesota and other states, working 9 a.m. to 5 p.m., Monday through Friday.

-Activities include managing natural resources in parks and public lands and participating in daily training and education.
-Weekends and evenings are filled with recreational activities such as canoeing, fishing, games, relaxing, and visiting historic places.
+Work activities include managing natural resources in parks and public lands and participating in daily training and education.
+As the Summer Youth Corps in a months-long residential program, youth will be away from home for the entirety of the program.
+Weekends and evenings are filled with recreational activities such as canoeing, fishing, games, relaxing and visiting historic places.

-Youth receive an average weekly stipend of $190 plus room and board.
+Youth receive an average weekly allowance of $250 that includes all food, transportation and lodging.

-Enrollment is open to youth, from all cultures, backgrounds and experiences, who are 15 to 18 years old when the program starts.
-Deaf and hard-of-hearing youth represent 15-20% of our participants.
-For almost 20 years, we’ve operated inclusive crews with ASL interpreters, and all our projects and education/recreation activities are inclusive.
+Enrollment is open to youth from all cultures, backgrounds and experiences, who are 15 to 18 years old when the program starts.
+Deaf and hard-of-hearing youth are encouraged to apply.
+For over 20 years, our crews and all education/recreation activities have been inclusive, with ASL interpreters.

-Youth gain job and career planning skills and learn about ecology, sustainability, water and land management, food production, American Sign Language and Minnesota natural history.
-They also laugh, have fun and make a difference!
+Youth gain job and career planning skills.
+They learn about ecology, sustainability, water and land management, food production, American Sign Language and Minnesota natural history.
+They also have fun and make a difference!

-To join the Corps, you must be willing to work hard on teams with youth from diverse backgrounds and live outdoors.
+To join the Corps, you must be willing to live outdoors and work hard on a team with youth from all different backgrounds.
 We foster strong work habits, environmental ethics, team unity and leadership.